Iliopsoas muscle tears: Clinical signs, diagnosis and treatment.

-Radiographs (X-rays) frequently do not show the muscle tear in the acute phase; however, in chronic cases the torn muscle may have mineralized densities.
+Radiographs (x-rays) frequently do not show the muscle tear in the acute phase; however, in chronic cases, the torn muscle may have mineralized densities.
 Ultrasound is a good tool to help diagnose this problem, but sometimes the muscle may only have microscopic changes that may not be seen on ultrasound imaging.
-MRI and CT scan are other diagnostic tools that can help in the diagnosis of the problem.
+MRI and CT scans are other diagnostic tools that can help in the diagnosis of the problem.
 Commonly, the diagnosis is based on the clinical findings during the examination.

 Rehabilitation therapy, conducted by a trained professional, is a very important treatment modality and includes laser therapy to improve the circulation to the muscle and hasten the healing process.
 Passive range of motion (not too excessive so that it is not painful) helps to maintain flexibility of the muscle.